prophetrand/mongo-fitness-tracker/README.md

 I utilized a backend Mongoose ORM to link a MongoDB database to Express GET/POST/PUT route handling.
 The HTML and API routes defined in `/routes/routes.js` are referenced by the frontend JavaScript that populates the HTML and handles event listening.

 ## Code Snippets
+The following code snippet shows an API route that gave me a good bit of trouble until I had sufficiently scoured the documentation for a solution.
+When the route is hit by `stats.js`, the request is expecting an array of objects received from a query to the Workout model.
+I used the .aggregate() method on the Workout model in order to utilize the Mongoose `$set` method, which adds a new field to a document while preserving all of the documents initial input fields in the promise.
+Within $set, I defined the key totalDuration and set it equal to the `$sum` of the *duration* ley values for each object in the *exercises* field.

+From the resulting promise, I used the Mongoose .sort() method with the parameter of {day: 1} to sort the documents by day in ascending order.
+This query is then limited to the last seven results with the .limit() method.
+The resulting data that has been sorted and limited is finally returned as JSON to `stats.js` where the route was called.

 ```javascript
 router.get("/api/workouts/range", (req, res) => {